-Students must pass seven cumulative examinations before proceeding to their field comprehensive examination.
+Students must pass six cumulative examinations before proceeding to their field comprehensive examination.

 The cumulative examinations are generally written on the first Friday of the month, from October through May, inclusive.
 Further notification will be forwarded by the Graduate Office.